 When a person suffers a traumatic brain injury, stroke, or brain bleed, life-saving surgery is only one step on the road to recovery.
 If the hippocampus or certain sections of the temporal lobe have been damaged, patients may have to relearn how to do basic tasks like pouring a cup of coffee, buttoning a shirt, or just using a fork.

-According to Dr. Woldoff, an ABA therapy technique often used in autism intervention called task analysis can be extremely useful in this context.
+According to Dr. Woldoff, an ABA therapy technique often used in autism intervention, called task analysis, can be extremely useful in this context.

 “Task analysis is a fancy term for breaking down tasks into small steps,” she explains.
 For example, when a child with autism has trouble learning how to tie their shoes, task analysis can be used to make it easier to learn physically, emotionally, and cognitively.
 Every step is broken down and chained together by whoever is teaching it (pull the shoestrings tight, cross them, pull the ends, etc.).
 Steps can be repeated, demonstrated, and reinforced so the child becomes familiar and comfortable with them.

-In that sense, translating task analysis to brain injury recovery isn’t too big of a leap.
+In that sense, translating task analysis to brain injury recovery isn’t too big a leap.
 According to the Centers for Disease Control, some of the long-term effects of a traumatic brain injury can appear to be similar to the challenges faced by people with autism:

 - Concentration issues